ArvsAndCarbs/TOTKDowngrade-1.2.0-Save-version/README.md

 # TOTKDowngrade-1.2.0-Save-version
-Downgrade Game upate and Game save to play TOTK on 1.1.1 in stock FW
+Downgrade Game update and Game save to play TOTK on 1.1.1 in stock FW

 DISCLAIMER: Optional steps below may or may not result to a ban so do this at your own risk.
 I haven't found a guide so I made an effort to make this.